SCOTLAND

 8vo: 2 pp. Fifty lines.
 Text clear and complete, on two pieces of aged and spotted paper, with rust spots from paperclip.
 Untitled.
 Begins: 'I should like to see Chesterton as Lord Rector of a university which stands for Liberal thought.
 Some people, limited in imagination and hostile to unconventional character, would as soon give their votes to a modern Don Quixote who by some miracle has acquired the corporeal structure of his own Sancho Panza.

-Typed Letter Signed ('Ian Hay Berth') to J. Gordon Murdoch, on the subject of G. K. Chesterton's candidacy for the Rectorship of the University of Glasgow.
+Typed Letter Signed to J. Gordon Murdoch, on behalf of Gilbert Murray, regarding G. K. Chesterton's candidacy for the Rectorship of Glasgow University.

 Author: